nigelrogasch/nibs-bids/nibs-bids-v6/README.md

 The _markers.tsv file defines the spatial locations and orientation vectors of stimulation targets used in TMS experiments.
 When designing this structure, we drew partial inspiration from existing BIDS files such as _electrodes.tsv (EEG), which capture electrode positions.
 However, no existing modality in BIDS explicitly supports the full specification required for navigated TMS — including stimulation coordinates, orientation vectors, and electric field estimates.
 This makes _markers.tsv a novel file type, tailored to the specific needs of TMS.
 Fields are ordered to reflect their functional roles:
-- Identification: StimID appears first, enabling structured referencing in the _tms.tsv file.
+- Identification: StimID appears first, enabling structured referencing in the _nibs.tsv file.
 May include not only a unique ID number but also a step count determines the stepping and number of pulses produced per mark.
 - Spatial Coordinates: target_, entry_ and PeelingDepth  describe the position of the stimulation point in the selected coordinate system. coil(x,y,z) describe the position of the TMS coil in the selected coordinate system.
-- Orientation Vectors: normal_ and direction_ vectors or transformation matrix ("Matrix4D") define the coil orientation in 3D space — a critical factor in modeling TMS effects.
+- Orientation Vectors: normal_ and direction_ vectors or transformation matrix ("CoilTransform") define the coil orientation in 3D space — a critical factor in modeling TMS effects.
 - Electric Field (optional): ElectricFieldMax_ defines where the electric field is maximized.

 This design supports both minimal and advanced use cases: basic datasets can include just the spatial coordinates, while high-resolution multimodal studies can specify full coil orientation and field modeling parameters.